JuliaArrays/FillArrays.jl/README.md

 `Fill`, `Ones`, and `Zeros`.

-The primary purpose of this package is to precent a unified way of constructing matrices.
+The primary purpose of this package is to present a unified way of constructing matrices.
 For example, to construct a 5-by-5 `CLArray` of all zeros, one would use
 ```julia
 julia> CLArray(Zeros(5,5))